 Property investment is a great way to earn income after you retire.
 If you use a property manager and other real estate professionals, property investment can require very little input from the actual investor, other than the capital.

 But in order to get that funding, you need to have a good credit profile.
 A lifetime of solid mortgage repayments and good credit behaviour can earn you big points with the lenders.
 You do, however, have to make sure that you don't leave this too late in your life: mortgages nowadays are often paid over several decades, and that's time that retirees may simply not have.

 Start with checking your Equifax credit report and getting a feel for your credit history and the information lenders can see from Equifax.
 Good credit could be the key to gaining a retirement income through property investment.

 However, others steer clear of the residential property market and instead choose to spend their time post-retirement starting, running or otherwise managing their own business.
 The 2015-2016 Global Entrepreneurship Monitor has shown that this is actually quite a popular idea among those nearing retirement age, with people from 55-64 having high representation in early entrepreneurship stages of business3.

 A good credit profile is one key to ensuring you live a comfortable retirement, while planning ahead is yet another one.
-You can get a head start on your retirement plan no matter how old you are by checking your credit file and ensuring that it is and remains healthy.
-To order your free credit report, get in touch with the team at My Credit File.
+You can get a head start on your retirement plan no matter how old you are by checking your Equifax credit report and ensuring that it is and remains healthy.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.